 A double historic milestone was achieved in January 2014 with the appointment of the club's first female Chairperson and a balanced male/female committee representation.

-Up until recently the Club had organised the Classic Vehicle elements of these shows for many years.
+Up until recently the Club had organised, or been actively involved in organising/marshalling, the Classic Vehicle elements of these shows for many years.